j-wye/Holistic_Control/README.md

 # Robust Holistic Control-Based Trajectory Prediction in Mobile Manipulation System

 ## Integrated Model
-- For some of the existing materials, the dimensions of the materials were different from my robot, so I designed my own
+- Manipulator Arm modeling was existied but mobile base wasn't, so I measured and designed by own

 #### How to Use :
 ```bash